krishnaampai/portfolio/README.md

-My portfolio created using React and designed using Figma
+My portfolio created using React and designed using Figma.